dkatavic/onedrive-api/README.md

 ### items.uploadSession

-Create file with session upload.
+Create a file with session upload.
 Use this for the files over 4MB.
 This is a synchronous wrapper around asynchronous method, which means that on the failed upload you can't resume the upload but need to retry the implementation.
-I am accepting PRs for asynchronous implementation
+I am accepting PRs for asynchronous implementation.

-**Returns**: <code>Object</code> - Item
+**Returns**: <code>Promise\<Object></code> - Item

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |